Translating German websites – top tips for for business and translation professionals

 Regularly updated websites help by:

-Translating German website news texts and company communications into English is increasingly forming more of my my German translation workload.
+Translating German website news texts and company blog posts into English is increasingly forming more of my my German translation workload.

 This is a win-win situation: more work for translators like me, and a dynamic online platform enabling companies and organisation to target their communications quickly and effectively.